 You are here

 Dr Oliver is an infectious disease epidemiologist and public health researcher.
-She completed her PhD at the University of Otago Wellington and is expecting graduate in December 2018.
+She graduated with a PhD in public health at the University of Otago Wellington in 2018.
 She was awarded a Master of Health Sciences (with Distinction) there in 2013.
 She also holds a Bachelor of Medical Laboratory Science (2010) and a Postgraduate Diploma of Medical Laboratory Science (with Credit, 2011) from the University of Otago.

-Since her commencement at Murdoch Children’s Research Institute, Dr Oliver has been scoping a rheumatic heart disease (RHD) control programme in Victoria.
+Since her commencement at Murdoch Children's Research Institute, Dr Oliver has been scoping a rheumatic heart disease (RHD) control programme in Victoria.
 She also investigates the descriptive epidemiology of invasive streptococcal infections and works with the END RHD CRE to determine the burden of rheumatic heart disease in Australia.
-Dr Oliver is an Investigator on two major University of Otago studies - the GAS Pharyngitis & Skin Infection Study and the Rheumatic Fever Cost-Effectiveness Study, each of which received $1.2 million in funding from the Health Research Council of New Zealand.
-She has experience supervising student research, assessing grant applications and reviewing articles for publication in major scientific journals.
+In addition, Dr Oliver works as a Postdoctoral Fellow on the Beating Buruli in Victoria Mosquito Control Study, based at the University of Melbourne.
+This is a major cluster randomised control trial which aims to interrupt disease transmission for the first time, and prevent the spread of a local Buruli ulcer epidemic.
+Dr Oliver is an Investigator on two University of Otago studies - the GAS Pharyngitis & Skin Infection Study and the Rheumatic Fever Cost-Effectiveness Study, each of which received $1.2 million in funding from the Health Research Council of New Zealand.
+She has experience supervising student research, writing and assessing grant applications, and reviewing articles for publication in major scientific journals.

 · 2017: PhD Prize for Excellence in Public Health Research, University of Otago Wellington.

 · 2017: Publishing Award – He Kainga Oranga, Housing and Health Research Programme, University of Otago Wellington.